ElDokmak/LLMs/Transformer-Based Language Models/Treadme.md

 > The output of the classifier then gets fed into a softmax layer, which will produce probability scores between 0 and 1.
 We take the index of the highest probability score, and that equals our predicted word.
 <img src="https://miro.medium.com/v2/resize:fit:786/format:webp/0*1OyVUO-s-uBh8EV2.png">

+> The decoder then takes the output, add’s it to the list of decoder inputs, and continues decoding again until a token is predicted.
+For our case, the highest probability prediction is the final class which is assigned to the end token.

+> The decoder can also be stacked N layers high, each layer taking in inputs from the encoder and the layers before it.
+By stacking the layers, the model can learn to extract and focus on different combinations of attention from its attention heads, potentially boosting its predictive power.